Further reading to fuel your royal obsession.

 'Philip and Elizabeth' by Gyles Brandreth

 The Crown has so far primarily been about the Queen's reign.
 But it also dramatises her relationship with the Duke of Edinburgh, giving people a little insight into what a marriage in the biggest spotlight of all must be like.
-If you want to know more, goes back to both of the royal's childhoods, explores how they met, and how they’ve sustained a marriage under immense pressure for so long.
-Philip and Elizabeth Order it here.
+If you want to know more, Philip and Elizabeth goes back to both of the royal's childhoods, explores how they met, and how they’ve sustained a marriage under immense pressure for so long.

 ‘Princess Margaret: A Life of Contrasts’ by Christopher Warwick